 If you’re a woman traveling solo, men can get pretty insistent when you visit their shops and make you feel really uncomfortable.
 Even if you’re traveling with someone else it can be overwhelming the number of people trying to force their products on you.

-The other downside of visiting on your own is that this area of Old Dubai can’t truly be understood unless someone points things out to you and tells you about its history.
+The other downside of visiting the gold market on your own is that this area of Old Dubai can’t truly be understood unless someone points things out to you and tells you about its history.
 Otherwise, you could end up disappointed in what you see and miss out a lot on your visit.

 There are several tours to the area that include the Gold Souk in their itinerary, and you’ll not only feel safer but also understand about the commercial district of Deira and the history of this iconic market.
 I’ve researched the best tours that include a visit to the gold market in Dubai so you can choose the one that fits your interests.

 ➤ In this Half Day Dubai City Tour you’ll explore the historic sites of Dubai, stop for pictures on famous landmarks and climb aboard an abra to cross the Dubai Creek.
-In Deira you’ll visit the Spice Souk Dubai, the traditional spice market, before you go shopping for gold in Dubai’s souk. ➥ BOOK IT HERE
+In Deira you’ll visit the Spice Souk, the traditional spice market, before you go shopping for gold in Dubai’s souk. ➥ BOOK IT HERE

 ➤ Check out the Souks, Sheiks and Spices Private History Tour if you’re interested in learning about the history of Dubai, its economy before oil was discovered and the local stories of the Al Fahidi Historical Neighborhood while you stroll along its streets.
 It also includes an abra ride and a visit to both the Spice and Gold souks. ➥ BOOK IT HERE